parrt/msds692/notes/text.md

 ## Text file encoding

-*Now, let's make a distinction between strings and memory and text files stored on the disk.*
+*Now, let's make a distinction between strings in memory and text files stored on the disk.*

 Storing a regular Python string with eight bit characters and will file is straightforward.
 Every character in the string is written to the file as a byte.
 Compression algorithms can reduce that space requirement but, for an uncompressed format, it's very tight.